 - “My childhood role models were not teachers or older siblings but rather the heroes of fantasy novels.
 Bilbo Baggins, Meg Murray, and Harry Potter weren’t ready for the adventures that were thrust upon them; they only discovered their strength along the way.
 These characters inspire me to face the unknown head-on.”

-Next up is the “Why USC” prompt:
+Next up — the “Why USC” prompt:

 Describe how you plan to pursue your academic interests at USC.
 Please feel free to address your first- and second-choice major selections (250 words).

 In your response, you’ll want to share your academic passions with the reader and explain how you’ll take advantage of the many resources (such as classes and internship opportunities) within your major.
 This essay is a fantastic opportunity to highlight your professional goals and explain why you’re interested in USC over other schools!
-For additional guidance on how to approach this essay, check out our Why Major module.
+For additional guidance on how to approach this essay, check out our Why Major blog post.

 Closing out the USC supplemental essays are a bunch of fun short-answer prompts.